 The outcome of this project is publicly released every year to disseminate the idea of the cohort.

-The Graduate School of Business Administration at Keio University is a member of the EMBA Consortium, an educational partnership organization of 10 business schools from around the world, and has been active since 2019.
+The Graduate School of Business Administration at Keio University is a member of the EMBA Consortium, an educational partnership organization of 11 business schools from around the world, and has been active since 2019.
 The main pillar of Consortium activities is the week-long International Week (Summer Program), which is held simultaneously around the world each September by each member school.

-EMBA students from each school are to be spread across the 10 member schools, with the majority of participants in one program consisting of EMBA students from the other nine schools and a small number of EMBA students from their own school.
+EMBA students from each school are to be spread across the 11 member schools, with the majority of participants in one program consisting of EMBA students from the other 10 schools and a small number of EMBA students from their own school.
 Each program, which substantially lasts five days, combines company visits, country visits, case discussions and lectures in each school's campus.
 Participants will have the opportunity to understand the business environment and opportunities in the country's economy, society, culture, etc.

 Most valuable of all is the truly global perspective that is to be inspired by interacting with executives with the extremely diverse national and cultural backgrounds who come together as if it were a mini-UN.
 International Week is conducted as a regular course for current students of member schools, and alumni are also welcome to participate when programs have room for more participants.